goessner/ctrling/docs/index.md

 </div>
 ```

-The connection from `<ctrl-ing>` element and its content to application parameter values is established via element attributes and section members representing paths pointing into an application object.
+The connection from the `<ctrl-ing>` element and its content to application parameter values is established via element attributes and section members representing paths pointing into an application object.
 These path strings MUST start with one of

 * `globalThis` or `window`
 * the root identifier `$`, referencing an application object name indicated by the `<ctrl-ing>` element's `ref` attribute.